zhongqy2011/masapi/README.md

 ## Installation

 1. To run the javascript via command line with auguments, we use Node.js to trigger the js file.
 Hence Node.js is required to install in location PC.
-You can find the details <a REF='https://nodejs.org/en/'>here</a> for Node.js related info and installation package.
+You can find the details [here](https://nodejs.org/en/) for Node.js related info and installation package.
 2. Copy mas_api.js file to your location PC.

 ## Usage